rutmehta/halo/halo-face-search/README.md

 ## License

-This project is developed as a technical demonstration for the Halo internship program.
+This project is developed as a technical demonstration for the Halo internship program. # Railway deployment with Milvus Lite